bperz/epic-challenge-temp/Readme.md

 ## 3. Experiment description
 Some details on the experiments were concealed in order to avoid bias.
 All information will be disclosed after the competition resolution.

 We use data from the experiment on emotion annotation conducted in laboratory conditions.
 Study participants watched emotional stimuli and annotated their emotions continuously in arousal-valence space.
-During the experiment, the following physiological signals were recorded:
+During the experiment, the following physiological activity was measured:

+- Cardiac activity:
-- blood volume pulse (bvp)
+	- with photoplethysmography (bvp)
-- electrocardiogram - 1 electrode (ecg)
+	- with electrocardiograph (ecg)

-- electromyograms from three muscles:
+- Muscle activity:
 	- corrugator supercilii (emg_coru)
 	- trapezius (emg_trap)
 	- zygomaticus major (emg_zygo)

-- electrodermal activity / galvanic skin response (gsr)
+- Electrodermal activity (gsr)

-- respiration rate (rsp)
+- Respiration trace (rsp)

-- skin temperature (skt)
+- Skin Temperature (skt)

 All physiological signals were recorded with the sampling frequency of 1kHz, and annotations were recorded with the frequency of 20Hz.